 Stephanie Manning kicked off the conversation, describing a challenge she faced early in her career within the startup and venture capital world.

 While at her first job, Stephanie debated whether to leave the company, due to office politics and her ambition to expand professionally.
-Her father also passed away from cancer around this time which convinced her that life was too short to stay at a job you don’t like.
-Her supervisors discouraged her from making the jump, saying she wasn’t in the right emotional state to make a sound decision.
+Her father passed away from cancer around this time, and she was convinced her that life was too short to stay at a job you don’t like.
+Told that she wasn’t in the right emotional state to make a sound decision, she was discouraged from making the leap.
 But Stephanie knew she was thinking clearly.
 She boldly left the company and landed on her feet.
 She’s now the Director of Platform at Lerer Hippeau Ventures, which is an NYC-based seed stage VC fund.
 She’s also passionate about mentoring and helping women within the VC space.

 “Whenever another woman in the VC world reaches out to me for advice, I always make time to talk with her.
 Women in our industry need to stick together.” – Stephanie Manning